Consignment of Goods - Terms and Conditions

 12.6 Expressly Excluded Items.
 We will not carry the following items without written approval of the National Freight Manager:

-13.1 You give Greyhound Australia company controlled sites and their direct "Freight" or Senior Management employees the right and
+13.1 You give Our company controlled sites and their direct “Freight” or Senior Management employees the right and authority to:

 1. Use any method for handling, storing or carrying the Goods.
-We will give priority to any instructions given by you, but if such instructions cannot be followed, we will use another method;
+We will give priority to any instructions given by You, but if such instructions cannot be followed, You hereby authorise Us to We use any such other method;

 2. Deviate from the usual route of carriage or place of storage;

-3. Carry the Goods by any method we choose.
-We will give priority to the service selected by you, but if that service is not available, we will use the next best service available;
+3. Carry the Goods by any method We choose.
+We will give priority to the service selected by You, but if that service is not available, You authorise Us to use the next best service available;

-2. If parcels, baggage or any consignment has cause to be opened under these "Authorisations" we will do so only with two direct company employees present and will record and keep safe any of our findings
+• If parcels, baggage or any consignment has cause to be opened under these “Authorisations” We will do so only with two direct company employees present and will record and keep safe any of Our findings.

-14.2 We will not pro-actively notify the receiving party their Goods have arrived.
-We provide an estimated time of arrival when the Goods are consigned by the sending party, who should provide this to the people they are consigning the items to.
+14.2 We will not proactively notify the Consignee that their Goods have arrived.
+We provide an estimated time of arrival when the Goods are consigned by You and You should provide this to the Consignee.

-14.5 If the delivery address is incorrect we will hold the Goods until we can clarify the delivery address with you.
-We will charge you for the costs of re-delivery including any additional storage costs we may incur.
-Where any details vary from those supplied we will charge you the correct charges in addition to any payment already collected.
-If it is an area where we cannot deliver we will hold for you at our nearest collection site.
+14.5 If the delivery address is incorrect We will hold the Goods until We can clarify the delivery address with You.
+We will charge You for the costs of re-delivery including any additional storage costs We may incur.
+Where any details vary from those supplied We will charge You the correct charges in addition to any payment already collected.
+If it is an area where We cannot deliver We will hold for You at Our nearest collection site and you must pay all storage fees we incur in connection with holding the Goods for you.

 14.6 We will not in any circumstances deliver Goods to a post office box.

-14.7 All items accepted into the Greyhound Australia freight network must be securely packaged and totally enclosed.
+14.7 All items accepted into the Our freight network must be securely packaged and totally enclosed.
 Dangerous or sharp items are not suitable for transport.

 14.8 Markings and consignment details not related to the current transaction must be removed.
 Goods must carry the correct consignment number and details including Sender name, address and telephone number, Receiver name, address and telephone number, a description, dimensions, the cubic volume kilograms and weight kilograms of the item.

-14.10 The maximum weight for pick up and delivery by couriers is 25kgs in most cases.
-If over this weight please contact the Call Centre as other options may be available.
+14.10 The maximum weight for pick up and delivery by couriers is 20kgs in most cases.
+If over this weight please contact Our call centre on 1300 65 65 32 as other options may be available.

-17.1 By using our services you acknowledge we have advised you to procure you own insurance coverage for loss or damage.
-Any loss, damage or subsequential loss or damage to the Goods is entirely at your own risk.
+17.1 By using Our services You acknowledge We have advised You to procure You own insurance coverage for loss or damage.
+Any loss or damage to the Goods is entirely at Your own risk.

-17.3 You acknowledge we have recommended you contact your Insurance Agent or Broker to arrange your Insurance requirements.
-You acknowledge by sending your freight with us, you bare the risk of loss or damage and hold Greyhound Freight free of any claim for compensation.
+17.2 You acknowledge We have recommended You contact Your Insurance Agent or Broker to arrange Your Insurance requirements.
+You acknowledge by sending Your freight with Us, You bare the risk of loss or damage and hold Greyhound Freight free of any claim for compensation.

-17.4 Items your Insurance Agent or Broker will in normal circumstances expressly exclude from coverage may include but will not be limited to;
+17.3 Items Your Insurance Agent or Broker will in normal circumstances expressly exclude from coverage may include but will not be limited to;

 1. Any item of a delicate, fragile or brittle nature no matter how securely packaged.